Delia Ryan: 1975–1989

 In July 1975, Frank (Michael Hawkins) confronts Delia on the stairs at Riverside Hospital and asks her for a divorce and she angrily pushes him down the stairs.
 Though he nearly dies, Frank still covers for Delia and they try to repair their marriage.
 In November 1976, Delia shoves Frank's lover, Jill Coleridge (Nancy Addison), falling over Little John's tricycle, and she sustains some injuries, being shoved in the same manner as she shoved Frank, which angers the Ryan family towards her, and imperils her chances of getting custody of her son.
 However, when Delia begins an affair with Dr. Roger Coleridge (Ron Hale), Jill's brother, Frank divorces her in February 1977.
 Delia then turns to her first love, Patrick (Malcolm Groome) and seduces him.
 Pat had then become engaged and was planning a St. Patrick's day wedding to Faith Coleridge (Catherine Hicks).
 During Pat and Faith's engagement party, Delia tells Pat she is pregnant.
 Pat refused to marry her and insisted he was going to marry Faith.
 Delia secretly miscarries on April 1, 1977, but keeps quiet as she marries Pat several weeks later.
 During the marriage, Delia resorts to extremes to keep Patrick's attention including faking a miscarriage and a mental breakdowns.
 When Pat turns to drugs and pushes her down the stairs during a confrontation, Delia is left temporarily blind; though she recovers, Delia continues to fake blindness.
 During a cruise in April 1978, Pat finds out that Delia was faking the blindness.
 When they return to Riverside, he also finds out from Roger and Faith all of Delia's schemes over the past year.
 The Ryan family then confront Delia on all her crimes, then decide to detach from her behavior.
 Delia goes into therapy, then agrees to having the marriage annulled in September 1978.
 Roger convinces Delia that she is fine just the way she is.
 He helps Delia establish her independence.
 They marry in October 1978.
 Delia (Edwards) becomes heavily involved in the stock market and her investments begin to pay off.
 However, when Roger suspects her of cheating with her stock broker, he divorces her.
 Delia later opens her own restaurant, The Crystal Palace and begins dating Ryan family cousin, Barry (Richard Backus).
 When Delia finds out Barry has been cheating on her, she runs him over and frames her former sister-in-law, Faith Coleridge (Karen Morris-Gowdy) for the crime.
 Due to lack of finances, Delia loses her business to mob boss, Joe Novak (Roscoe Born); however she is forced to shut The Palace down in 1982.
 Delia leaves Riverside in November 1983 after getting a job offer.
-In actuality, Frank (Geoff Pierson) sets up the job with the help of Rae Woodard so he can get custody of Little John.
+In actuality, Frank (Geoff Pierson) sets up the job with the help of Rae Woodard (Louise Shaffer) so he can get custody of Little John.
 Delia resurfaces on June 15, 1984 when she marries wealthy oilman Matthew Crane (Harve Presnell).
 The marriage quickly falls apart due to Delia's affair with Steve Latham (Franc Luz).
 After the divorce, Delia relocates to California.